o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 -  Resource Element Mask is fixed to 0xfff.

-And similar to generate_cpmsg_dlul(), after this function generates the message, send_cpmsg() sends the generated packet to the TX ring and adds section information of the packet to the section database.
+This function does not send generated packet, send_cpmsg() should be called after this function call.
+The example can be found from tx_cp_ul_cb() in xran_main.c.
 Checking and parsing received PRACH symbol data by section information from the C-Plane are not implemented in this release.

 Example Configuration of C-Plane Messages
 '''''''''''''''''''''''''''''''''''''''''